Lagrangian intersections and a conjecture of Arnol'd: Introduction

 \subsubsection{Uniform lower bounds for Lagrangian intersections}

-We introduce the definition of (Lagrangian) fundamental quantum factorization to give some uniform lower bounds of the number of Lagrangian intersections for some classical examples.
-Putting forward this notion is inspired by the quantum cup product proposed by Schwarz~\cite{Sc2}. \begin{df} Let $L^n$ be a monotone Lagrangian of a closed symplectic manifold $(M^{2n},\omega)$.
-We say that $M$ has a \textit{ fundamental quantum factorization} (denoted by FQF for short) \textit{of length $k$} if there exist $u_1,\ldots,u_k\in H_{*<2n}(M,\Z_2)$ and $\tau\in\Z$ such that
+We introduce the definitions of (Lagrangian) fundamental quantum factorizations to give some uniform lower bounds of the number of Lagrangian intersections for some typical examples.
+Putting forward this notion is inspired by the quantum cup-length proposed by Schwarz~\cite{Sc2}.
+In this subsection we assume that $L$ is a closed monotone Lagrangian with $N_L\geq 2$ in a closed symplectic manifold $(M,\omega)$. \begin{df} We say that $M$ has a \textit{ fundamental quantum factorization} (FQF) \textit{of length $k$} if there exist $u_1,\ldots,u_k\in H_{*<2n}(M,\Z_2)$ and $\tau\in\Z$ such that

 where the integer $\tau$ is called the \textit{order} of FQF.
-Clearly, $\tau> 0$ by degree reasons. \end{df} The following symplectic manifolds which contain monotone Lagrangians satisfy the FQF property.
+Clearly, $\tau> 0$ by degree reasons. \end{df}

+The following symplectic manifolds satisfy the FQF property; for relevant calculations of the quantum homology we refer to McDuff and Salamon~\cite{MS}.